ilbers/isar/bitbake/doc/bitbake-user-manual/bitbake-user-manual-execution.rst

 configuration of the `Python
 logging <https://docs.python.org/3/library/logging.html>`__ facilities
 through the :term:`BB_LOGCONFIG` variable.
-This variable defines a json or yaml `logging configuration <https://docs.python.org/3/library/logging.config.html>`__ that will be intelligently merged into the default configuration.
+This variable defines a JSON or YAML `logging configuration <https://docs.python.org/3/library/logging.config.html>`__ that will be intelligently merged into the default configuration.
 The logging configuration is merged using the following rules: